canjs/can-stache-bindings/docs/event.md

 @signature `on:VIEW_MODEL_OR_DOM_EVENT='CALL_EXPRESSION'`

-If the element has a [can-component::ViewModel ViewModel], listens to an event on the [can-component::ViewModel ViewModel] and calls the [can-stache/expressions/call] when that event occurs.
+If the element is a [can-stache-element], listens to an event on the element and calls the [can-stache/expressions/call] when that event occurs.

-If the element does **not** have a [can-component::ViewModel ViewModel], listens to an event on the element and calls the [can-stache/expressions/call] when that event occurs.
+If the element is a [can-component], listens to an event on the [can-component::ViewModel ViewModel] and calls the [can-stache/expressions/call] when that event occurs.

+For all other elements, listens for a DOM event on the element and calls the [can-stache/expressions/call] when that event occurs.

 ```html
 <my-element on:show="doSomething()" />